Cambridge District Scout Archive

 Formed in 1860 it was active between 1908 and 1961.
-The function was to provide detachments to reinforce the full time unit to which it was attached, originally the Suffolk Regiment.
 Those men who were in the Territorial Forces before WW1 and WW2 would have been attached to this unit and on call up stayed with the regiment.
 The link was increasingly broken with conscription and reallocation after injury or sickness.

 77 Officers and 789 Other ranks died in WW1

 The many University based Scouters often went to units based in their home towns.
 They were less likely to be attached to the local Territorial Forces.
 During WW2 those new to a military role were often placed where an immediate need or their skills dictated.
 None of the contributers to the Evercircular letters were posted to the Cambridgeshire Regiment.

 24 Officers and 760 Other ranks died in WW2

 The involvement of both Battalions of the Regiment in the fall of Singapore in WW2 was recorded in the Evercircular letters.
 Many of the deaths were during their period of internment.